stephenh/stephenh.github.com/_posts/2010-11-24-why-im-a-static-typing-bigot.markdown

    Assuming the type tests check, then you proceed to unit tests.
 Just like after unit tests check, you proceed to integration tests.
 Gradually progressing to slower, but more encompassing levels of tests.

+3. Runtime meta-programming (adding new methods/types on the fly) is not as dynamic as one would think, and ideally can be done just as well with compile-time meta-programming.

-3. The ability to add methods/types/etc. at runtime is sometimes given as a benefit of dynamic languages (e.g. Rails adding `getter`/`setter` methods for each database column to ActiveRecord domain objects).
+   (In terms of meta-programming, I'm talking about Rails adding `getter`/`setter` methods for each database column to ActiveRecord domain objects, and other similar `method_missing` or `instance_eval` in Ruby or changing prototypes in JavaScript.)

-   This is true, but I assert most dynamic meta programming is done relatively immediately at program startup time, and then things settle down and start to look more static in nature--hence most of it could (in theory) just as well be done at compile-time (via similar, for the Rails example, "look at the database schema and generate code" code generation).
+   I assert most dynamic/runtime meta programming is done relatively immediately at program startup time, and then things settle down and start to look more static in nature--hence most of it could (in theory) be done just as well at compile-time (e.g. per the Rails example, by a pre-compilation "look at the database schema and generate code" code generation).

    To explain, I think a generic timeline for all meta-programming (either run-time or compile-time) is: